Nikki J is wearing the 'Rise Up Tank' in black and the 'Shine Bright Tights.'

 You need to give yourself time to recover before getting back into pre-pregnancy exercise.
-It’s also important you don’t compare yourself to others and recognize you’re on your own and unique post-birth journey.
+It’s also important you don’t compare yourself to others and recognise you’re on your own and unique post-birth journey.

 New moms heal and recover at different stages, and this depends on a number of contributing factors: